Why ABP.IO Platform?

-If you need to use any other database system, you are free to use its own libraries and APIs.
-ABP Framework doesn't have any restrictions here.
-For example, you can use Cassandra for your own application code.
+If you need to use any other database system, you can use its libraries and APIs.
+The ABP Framework doesn't have any restrictions here.
+For example, you can use Cassandra for your application code.
 If you use a pre-built module, it will probably not have a Cassandra integration package.
-You have two options here: You can implement the Cassandra integration yourself (by implementing a few repository interfaces defined by the module) or let the module continue to use its own database.
+You have two options here: You can implement the Cassandra integration yourself (by implementing a few repository interfaces defined by the module) or let the module continue using its database.
 Multiple database systems can run in a single application without any problem.

 Does ABP slows my application?

-ABP automates a lot of common tasks that you would implement them manually if you didn't use it.
+ABP automates many common tasks you would manually implement if you didn't use it.
 Some examples are exception handling, validation, authorization, unit of work (and transaction management), audit logging... etc.

 If you'd written all these code yourself and if they run in every HTTP request, wouldn't it make your application code a little slower?
-So, yes, ABP will make your application slightly slower.
-The good news is that the overhead is not much and the ABP features are already optimized.
+Yes, the ABP will make your application slightly slower.
+The good news is that the overhead is not much, and the ABP features are already optimized.
 If you start to disable these ABP features, you will see the overhead decreases.
-However, you typically need these features and the slight performance difference is acceptable.
-As said before, if you would write these yourself, it would have a similar performance overhead.
+However, you typically need these features; the slight performance difference is acceptable.
+As said before, if you wrote these yourself, it would have a similar performance overhead.

-So, for most of the systems, the performance overhead can be safely ignored.
+So, for most systems, the performance overhead can be safely ignored.
 For others, you can disable the ABP features you don't need to.

 Is ABP a CMS?

 ABP is not a CMS (Content Management System).
 It is a generic business application development framework.
-The Framework doesn't make any assumption for CMS or any type of applications.
-It is well layered so that the core modules are Web or ASP.NET Core independent and can be used to develop console applications, background services or any type of .NET compatible application.
+The Framework doesn't make any assumption for CMS or any applications.
+It is well-layered so that the core modules are Web or ASP.NET Core independent and can be used to develop console applications, background services or any .NET compatible application.

-By the way ABP Framework provides modularity and a CMS module or CMS system can be developed on top of it.
-We are currently building such a CMS Kit module for the ABP Framework that provides CMS primitives and features to develop your own CMS application.
+By the way, the ABP Framework provides modularity, and a CMS module or CMS system can be developed on top of it.
+We are already providing a CMS Kit module that provides some common CMS primitives so that you can build your CMS on top of it.